SurfingNerd/posdao-ui_old2/README.md

 # About

-## Before first start handle submodules
+## Before first start

-retrieve and build the contracts:  `npm run build-contracts && npm run build`
+this project references the hbbft-posdao-contracts projects and needs to be in a parallel directory to the hbbft-posdao-contracts projects. retrieve and build the contracts:  `npm run build-contracts && npm run build`

 ## running the UI